conjurinc/api-python/examples/README.md

 These examples show how to use the Python API.

+## petstore

+An end-to-end example that illustrates fetching secrets using host identity and enabling traffic authorization can be found in the [petstore](petstore) subdirectory.

+Read on for other examples of how to use the Conjur Python API client.

+---

 A docker-compose environment is included for ease of use.
 Note it needs [conjurinc/possum-example](https://github.com/conjurinc/possum-example) and [conjurinc/possum](https://github.com/conjurinc/possum) images available